pimsmath/vxml_site/content/home/about.md

 Research problems are proposed by a faculty member or postdoc at a PIMS member (or affilate member) university, and a project team consisting of the mentor, a graduate student and 2-4 undergraduate students are formed to work on the problem.
+We encourage teams that integrate members from multiple PIMS sites.
-The team commits 6-8 hours per week to work on the project and to meet to discuss their discoveries.
+Teams commit 6-8 hours per week to work on the project and to meet to discuss their discoveries.
 Students will use a mixture of computational tools such as [CoCalc (Sage Math Cloud)](https://cocalc.com/), to work and collaborate.

 At the end of the year, we arrange an open-house event where discoveries can be showcased and any results presented.
 The laboratory is virtual so participants